-The third of the Yule lads comes on the night before the 14th of December.
-He was known for being unusually short and for stealing pans so he can eat crust lefts on them.
-Well who can blame him?
+The third one of the Yule lads comes on the night before the 14th of December.
+He was known for being unusually short and stealing pans to eat the crust left in them.
+Well, who can blame him?
 I’ve known a scrumptious crust or two.

-The fourth of the Yule Lads comes on the night before the 15th of December.
+The fourth of the Yule Lads comes the night before the 15th of December.

-Known for being tall, thin, and for stealing þvörur (long wooden spoons) to lick them.
+He is known for being tall and thin and for stealing þvörur (long wooden spoons) to lick them.
 Gross!

-The fifth of the Yule Lads comes on the night before the 16th of December.
+The fifth of the Yule Lads comes the night before the 16th of December.

-Known to steal leftovers from pots.
-So guard your cod fish soup.
+He is known to steal leftovers from pots.
+So guard your codfish soup!

 The sixth of the Yule Lads comes on the eve of the 17th of December.